zecure/shadowd.zecure.org/content/overview/introduction.md

 ### High Coverage

-Shadow Daemon strives to be a single solution for all popular web languages.
+Shadow Daemon uses small connectors on application level to intercept requests.
+This guarantees that the analyzed data is exactly the same as the input data of the web application, a task many firewalls fail to do properly.
+The installation of the connectors is easy and does not require coding abilities.

-At the moment the following programming languages are supported:
+At the moment the following programming languages, libs and frameworks are supported:

  * PHP
  * Perl
+  * CGI
+  * Mojolicious
+  * Mojolicious::Lite
  * Python
+  * CGI
+  * Django
+  * Werkzeug
+  * Flask

 Additional connectors are planned and will be released at some point in the future.
 If you want to [contribute]({{< ref "development/contributing.md" >}}) why not develop a new [connector]({{< ref "documentation/connectors.md" >}})?